dev-kumaraguru/simple-computation/README.md

 The JavaScript code handles the logic for calculating \(x^2 + y^2\).
 It uses the `parseFloat` function to convert input values to numbers, checks for valid input, and updates the result accordingly.
 The event listener prevents the default form submission behavior to avoid page reload.

-Certainly!
-Below is an explanation of the JavaScript code in detail:

 ## JavaScript Explanation

 ### Event Listener and Form Submission